-It’s a small island, and we felt comfortable driving between Isabel II, Esperanza, and the National Wildlife Refuge after only a few days.
+It’s a small island, and we felt comfortable driving between Isabel II, Esperanza, and the National Wildlife Refuge within a few hours of arriving.
 We snorkeled, swam, ate vegan burgers, explored historical sites, and watched some amazing sunsets.

 Here’s how to enjoy Vieques, Puerto Rico in all its grandeur.

 How to get to Vieques, Puerto Rico

 Vieques is an island off Puerto Rico’s east coast that is not connected to the main island.
 What’s so great about visiting Vieques?
 Well first of all, you don’t need a passport to visit this tropical paradise.
 So it’s simple to travel there (and to Puerto Rico in general).
 Additionally, Vieques is full of stunning beaches, picturesque cliffs, and interesting history.
 There are two ways to reach Vieques: a ferry and an airplane.

 Take the ferry from Puerto Rico to Vieques